vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-how-much-new-money.md

 ## Monetary Commission or Authority

 We need a central body to gather and review the recommendations from all of the above.
-Using a formula determined by Congress, this commis- sion will aggregate, weight and average the recommendations, present the outcome, and prepare a summary justification for Congress.
+Using a formula determined by Congress, this commission will aggregate, weight and average the recommendations, present the outcome, and prepare a summary justification for Congress.
 This report would include the recommendations from each perspective as well as the aggregate.